openwebos/build-desktop/README.md

 2) Start up the service bus:

         ./service-bus.sh start

     The message __hub daemons started__ indicates success.
 You can safely ignore error messages.

 3) Start up the native webOS services on the service bus:

         ./service-bus.sh services

     The message __Services started!__ indicates success.
 You can safely ignore error messages.

 4) The first time you start, you'll need to create a default account:

         ./service-bus.sh init

-5) Run luna-sysmgr   (ignore the messages from LunaService):
+5) Run luna-sysmgr  (ideally from a separate terminal shell window to keep the luna-sysmgr output separate from the service-bus logging)

         ./run-luna-sysmgr.sh

+    You can safely ignore the messages from LunaService.

-When you are finished running luna-sysmgr, stop the service bus:
+6) When you are finished running luna-sysmgr, stop the service bus:

        ./service-bus.sh stop

 # Known Issues

-  * Error messages are generated in the LunaService log file, which can be ignored.
+  * Error messages are generated in the LunaService log output, which can be ignored.
   * Since the components supporting "Just Type" have not yet been released, attempting to enter text in the "Just Type" field will not work as expected.
-  * The email application may work properly.
+  * The email application may not work properly.

 # Copyright and License Information